Dashadong station: Platforms

 Both the Line 5 and Line 7 stations have underground island platforms, with Line 5 on the upper level and Line 7 on the lower level.
 The Line 5 platforms are under the intersection of Dasha East Road and Guangxin Road, and the Line 7 platforms are under Zhendong Road.

 Entrances/exits

 The station has 5 points of entry/exit, of which Exits A and C are located at the Line 5 concourse, Exits D and E are located at the Line 7 concourse and Exit F is located at the transfer passage between the two lines.
-Exit A is accessible via stairlift and Exit E is accessible via elevator.
+Exit A is equipped with a stairlift, and Exit E is equipped with an elevator.

 In addition to Exits A and C when the Line 5 station opened, Exit D was also set up on the north side of Dasha East Road, but in order to cooperate with the construction of the transfer channel of Line 7, Exit D was closed and demolished on 9 April 2021.
 Exit D is now used by the Line 7 station on the sidewalk on the east side of Zhendong Road.